 • Parent Proctoring Form

-If you currently have a leaner's permit, you must present a Certification of Minor Driving Experience Form.
+If you currently have a Florida learner's permit, you must present a Certification of Minor Driving Experience Form.
 This form confirms that you have at least 50 hours of required driving experience.

-All the forms listed above must be signed in the presence of a FLHSMV driver's license examiner or a notary public.
+All the forms listed above must be signed in the presence of an FLHSMV driver's license examiner or a notary public.
+This step is essential for new drivers preparing to earn a valid license in Florida.